 Because communication is so central to a good code review we recommend that the submitter and reviewer pair on code reviews.
 It makes code reviews faster and better when the person who authored the code is there to show what sections are most important and answer any questions the reviewer may have.
 Overall it produces better communication and outcomes in less time.

 Continuous integration (CI) is an automated system that builds a piece of software on every code commit.
 It provides insight to engineers like whether the application can build and pass all of its tests on a neutral system.
 In a way, CI acts as an automated gatekeeper of quality and standards.
 Continuous integration systems can also act to streamline your team’s development processes by automatically building and releasing artifacts or deploying fully built sites or applications using committed code.
 Systems like these are amazing ways to reduce friction and enhance communication between engineers and team members because automation handles the heavy lifting.
 Modern CI systems should run on every PR in order to identify failures as soon as possible before commits make it to the master branch and issues become more costly to solve.
 There is much that these systems can achieve from creating a simple build and verification pipeline to continuously deploying features to production.
-The best systems focus on standardizing your quality controls and processes with a central authority and single source of truth that can be relied on by the entire team.
+The best systems focus on standardizing your quality controls and processes with a central authority and a single source of truth that can be relied on by the entire team.

 Linting and Coding Conventions